 If you feel the leaves need to be cleaned, an occasional wipe with a damp cloth is more than enough.

-A: This variety of philodendron does not climb.
-It is a self-heading variety, meaning it grows upright without support.
-It won’t need staking either.
+A: The Philodendron Imperial Green doesn’t readily climb.
+It is a self-heading variety, meaning it grows upright without support, but you can still provide a moss pole for it, to encourage stronger upright growth.
+It likely won’t need staking either.